albertosantini/albertosantini.github.com/README.md

 ## Flowered Poems and Casual Bytes
 ## Carezze in versi e Bytes a caso

-> She sat behind the black pieces and said carefull y in Russian, "Would you like to play chess?"
+> She sat behind the black pieces and said carefull in Russian, "Would you like to play chess?"

 -- `Walter Tevis, The Queen's Gambit, 1983`